Social Phobia / Social Anxiety and hypnotherapy / NLP / EMDR / Timeline therapy

 Hypnotherapy notes

-This type of phobia does respond well to hypnotherapy especially when a desensitisation approach is adopted.
+This type of phobia responds well to hypnotherapy especially when a desensitisation approach is adopted.

 EMDR can be particularly beneficial to change limiting beliefs and to understand past responses in new ways.